Developing new skills: Why should you learn to code?

 In the last couple of thousand years, we have developed technology to aid us and improve our lives (think Space 2001 beginning) and in the last 100 years the jump has been significant, where we live symbiosis with technology to solve problems and improve so that we can work on the next difficult tasks.

 This gives what I would say fulfilment and satisfaction that we can achieve so much, let alone there’s 7.5 billion of us and each doing the work of 10 before them.
-But if there’s one point you take away from this piece then let’s say being able to program improves both you mentally, your skills and develops a better more productive way of working (both at home and work), so go pick a programming language!
+But if there’s one point you take away from this piece then let’s say being able to program improves both you mentally, your skills and develops a better more productive way of working (both at home and work), so go learn to code!

 References used: